heclak/community-a4e-c/README.md

 ### Installation Troubleshooting

 Your correctly installed files should look something like the following image, substituting your Windows account name where the image displays *Partario*.
-If you're using the release branch of DCS World, the folder is `DCS` instead of `DCS.openbeta`.
+If you're using the release branch of DCS World, the folder is `DCS` instead of `DCS.openbeta`:

 ![Image of A-4E-C installation](https://cdn.discordapp.com/attachments/518815335013679104/884510274697187399/unknown.png)